Parenting

 Co-Parenting

 If your partner is unsafe or unhealthy, then seek the help and assistance to ensure your health and safety.
-You may need to look towards parenting without them.
-However, if at all possible, including them in a healthy respectful way will be rewarding for the child as well as each parent.
+You may need to lean toward parenting without them.
+However, if at all possible, including them in a healthy and respectful way will be rewarding for the child as well as each parent.
 There are many resources, classes, blogs, and tips on how to successfully co-parent.
-Please check out our directory and find a resource near you!
+Please check out our directory to find resources near you!

 Blended Families

 Blended families are very common today.
-They are when two individuals come together and one or both have children.
+A blended family consists of two partners that come together and one or both of them have children.
 Learning how to live together as one family unit can be a unique experience.
-The good news is the successful stories of blended families are plentiful!
+The good news is, the successful stories of blended families are plentiful!
 The resources to help both parents and the children navigate this successfully will be important.

 What should you do?

-- Reinforce to the children that nothing changes in your love or attention for them.
+• Reinforce to the children that your love and attention for them will not change.

 Nuclear Families